kaltura/developer-platform/workflows/group_management/readme.md

 }
 -->

-# Group management
+# Group Management
 This workflow will do the following:
+- Create a user
-1. Create a group
+- Create a group
-2. Add a user to a group
+- Add a user to a group
-3. View users within group
+- List group users

 Note: In order for groups to show up in KMS, a user role needs to be assigned to them.